Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 What are some variations of cappuccinos?

-While the traditional cappuccino is espresso, steamed milk, and foam, there are other variations of cappuccinos that you can make.
+While the traditional cappuccino consists of espresso, steamed milk, and foam, there are other variations of cappuccinos that you can create.

 One of these variations is the Freddo cappuccino, which is an iced drink made with two shots of espresso.

-But, instead of just pouring them into a glass, you shake the espresso before pouring it into your glass.
+However, instead of simply pouring it into a glass, you shake the espresso before pouring it into your glass.

 Once the shaken espresso has a foamy consistency, pour it over ice and top it with cold foam.
 You can learn more about the Freddo cappuccino here.